gvwilson/sdxpy/src/binary/index.md

 Another observation about our uneven number line is that the we can represent are unevenly spaced.
 However,
-the relative spacing between each set of values stays the same: the first group is separated by 1, then the separation becomes 2, then 4, then 8, so that the ratio of spacing to values stays roughly constant.
+the *relative* spacing between each set of values stays the same: the first group is separated by 1, then the separation becomes 2, then 4, and so on.
-This happens because we're multiplying the same fixed set of mantissas by ever-larger exponents, and it points us at a couple of useful definitions:
+This points us at a couple of useful definitions:

 -   The [%g absolute_error "absolute error" %] in an approximation is the absolute value of the difference